karl-zylinski/karl-zylinski.github.io/content/posts/dynamic-arrays-and-arenas.md

 It's a simple allocator: It just knows where to take memory from and how much memory it has left.
 It does not keep track of all the previous allocations.

-So individual deallocations can't happpen: It does not keep track of enough information to do that.
+So individual deallocations can't happen: It does not keep track of enough information to do that.

-And even if it did track that information, doing deallocations in a linear block of memory like that would quickly lead to memory fragmentation: Imagine if you allocate using `new(Some_Type, arena_allocator)` and mix allocations of different sizes.
+And even if it did track that information, doing deallocations in a linear block of memory like that would quickly lead to _memory fragmentation_: Imagine if you allocate using `new(Some_Type, arena_allocator)` and mix allocations of different sizes.
 Any deallocation would leave a hole of that size.
 Quite soon you'd have many tiny unusable "holes" in the memory.

 ## It's all about lifetimes